RCMP announce plan to enforce court injunction over anti-LNG pipeline protest

-HOUSTON, B.C. — The RCMP say they were enforcing a court injunction Monday that required the removal of a blockade to a forest service road in northern British Columbia that is preventing access to a pipeline project.
+HOUSTON, B.C. — The RCMP say they were enforcing a court injunction Monday that required the removal of any obstructions to a forest service road in northern British Columbia that is preventing access to a pipeline project.

 In a statement, the Mounties said they would enforce the interim injunction issued by the B.C.
 Supreme Court in mid-December.
 The court ordered the removal of any obstructions interfering with the Coastal GasLink project.